DVAM

 The reality of Domestic Violence: What the Numbers Reveal

-- 1 in 4 women and 1 in 9 men have experienced severe physical violence, sexual violence, or stalking by an intimate partner.
+- Over 1 in 3 women and 1 in 4 men in the US have experienced rape, physical violence, and/or stalking by an intimate partner in their lifetime.

 ** Statistics from National Coalition Against Domestic Violence (NCADV) – For more detailed information visit https://ncadv.org/statistics **